What are the aims of this leaflet?

 - Photodynamic therapy: (see related PIL) a light-sensitizing cream is applied to the lesion which makes it more sensitive to light which is then directed at the lesion.
 This destroys the abnormal cells.
 A local anaesthetic may be required;

 - Surgery: excision may be appropriate if there are few lesions.
-Thicker lesions may be flattened by scraping the raised area off (currettage);
+Thicker lesions may be flattened by scraping the raised area off (curettage);

-- Intralesional treatment: Injection directly into the patches of Kaposi’s sarcoma with some medications, which affect the immune response, may be of benefit;
+- Intralesional treatment: Injection directly into the patches of Kaposi’s sarcoma with chemotherapy or medications, which affect the immune response, may be of benefit;

-- Topical creams applied to the skin such as retinoids (derivatives of Vitamin A), which reduces the formation of new blood vessels) or other creams which modify the local immune response of the patient can help.
+- Creams containing retinoids (derivatives of Vitamin A, which reduces the formation of new blood vessels) or imiquimod cream, which modify the local immune response, can help.

-- Skin Camouflage creams (see related PIL) can be useful covering up lesions of Kaposi’s sarcoma.
-It is advisable that this is not used for a few weeks if injections have been used.
+Skin Camouflage creams (see related PIL) can be useful covering up lesions of Kaposi’s sarcoma.
+It is advisable that this is not done for a few weeks if injections have been used, or for 2 days after laser treatment.

-Kaposi’s sarcoma of the internal organs can be improved with different chemotherapy agents, which are often used in combination.
+Severe Kaposi’s sarcoma of the skin or the internal organs can be improved with different chemotherapy agents, which are sometimes used in combination.
+Biologic therapies are also used, and different targeted therapies continue to be developed.

 Where can I get more information about Kaposi’s sarcoma?